 Holmes Water Park in Tylertown, Mississippi, turns into Christmas in the Park every holiday season.
 Millions of lights depict Santa Claus, nativity scenes, and wintery landscapes.
 Each year, you can honor loved ones who have passed on with a lighted display for a donation of $75, giving true meaning to the holiday season.

-Courtesy of Santa’s Magical Kingdom
+Santa's Magical Kingdom/Yelp

 Santa’s Magical Kingdom in Eureka, Missouri, turns Yogi Bear’s Jellystone Park into a fun festival for kids of all ages.
 Twinkling lights hang from the trees, and you can listen to a custom radio station of Christmas music as you drive through.
 Don’t forget to visit Kringle's General Store to get some of your holiday shopping done and visit with ol’ Saint Nick.